Fergus Whalers: History

+The Fergus Whalers winning the 2026 Schmalz Cup at the Centre Wellington Community Sportsplex in Fergus, Ontario.

 The Fergus Green Machine were founded in 1971 in the South-Central Junior D Hockey League.
 In 1973, the league was promoted to the Central Ontario Junior C Hockey League.
 In 1974, the team seemed to have dropped off the map, but it turns out they had probably dropped to the fairly local Northern Junior D Hockey League.
 In 1979-80, while in the Northern, the Green Machine picked up a 16-year-old Scottish defenseman named James Stephen Smith.
 Smith led the team to a league championship, and all the way to the Ontario Hockey Association Cup final against the Belmont Bombers of the Western Ontario Junior D Hockey League.
 The Bombers knocked off the Machine 2-games-to-none in a best-of-3 series to win the All-Ontario championship.
 Smith went on to play three seasons of Ontario Hockey League hockey with the London Knights before eventually winning three Stanley Cups with the National Hockey League's Edmonton Oilers.

 In 1983, the Green Machine returned to their old Junior "C" loop, now known as the Mid-Ontario Junior C Hockey League.
 The Northern Junior D Hockey League folded two seasons later without the Fergus franchise.
 In 1987 the Green Machine folded.

 In 1990, the town of Fergus resurrected the team as the Fergus Devils.
 Still in the Mid-Ontario Junior C Hockey League, the Devils played two seasons of interlock with the Western Junior C Hockey League.
 Two years later, the Mid-Ontario merged with the Georgian Bay Junior C Hockey League to form the Georgian Mid-Ontario Junior C Hockey League.
 It is unknown if the Devils won any Mid-Ontario championships.
 The Devils found their niche in the new league and won the league title in 1995, 1999, 2000, and 2001.
 The Devils have never reached the Clarence Schmalz Cup finals.